skellis46/slipbox/artistic research and ecosystems.md

 and I do this to keep the potential value of this writing clear, but also in the spirit of the somewhat arbitrary nature of biological systems.
 It's also useful because a table is not unlike an island, and islands are very useful places on which to study interactions between organisms [@wardle-2002-islands].

-## Two surprising things in the table as ecosystem

-I am making this up.
-This is a confabulation.

-While I was clearing the table of the stuff that did not belong to it I discovered -- or _found_ -- two surprising things.
-First was a small piece of graffiti-like text, etched into the table, that said: _it must be for the benefit of others_.
-Second, I found a video artwork embedded into the surface of the table.

-These discoveries mean that in this simple table-as-ecosystem we have: i) a challenge for practice-researchers published on paper in 2002 by Melissa Trimingham, and then introduced by force into the table sometime between then and the end of 2022; and ii) a video artwork presented as practice-research which is called _Children of the Soil_ [-@ellis-2022-children], and that must have been introduced to the table in the latter part of 2022.  include def of native here.
-Neither the video nor the text made it onto this table by themselves and so we cannot call them native.

-My discovery (construction) of this rather curious ecosystem affords two hypothetical trajectories or scenarios.
-I will use these scenarios to explore how the video work can act as a proxy for all practice-research, and how the work interacts with the etching: _it must be for the benefit of others_.

 I have deployed the metaphor of the table-as-ecosystem to playfully and clearly communicate the particularities and interactions of the ecosystem, and what might be found in it -- or introduced to it -- depending on how we look and what we want to see.
 It is certainly possible that the two trajectories might overlap _in the real world_, but for the sake of clarity I attempt to keep them as distinct as possible.